“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 Have the puppies been vet checked?

 Three times!
 Dr. Karen Henry of Buckeye Mobile Veterinary gives the puppies a physical exam at 6 and 9 weeks of age and gives them their first two sets of vaccinations.
 Her # is 614-563-3166 if you would like to talk with her or if you are just in search of a new vet for yourself.
 Her service is mobile and she comes to your house for all basic care which is really great for me since I have more dogs than I could comfortably take in to a vet’s office at one time.
 Also works great for dogs that don't travel well or that are just plain embarrassing at a veterinary office.
 She works in and around Franklin and Licking counties.
-Her website is: http://www.buckeyemobilevet.com/ The puppies are also seen by Dr. Eric Miller or Dr. Anne Metzler (both board certified Veterinary Ophthalmologists) for their eye exams around 8 weeks of age and before going to new homes.
+Her website is: http://www.buckeyemobilevet.com/ The puppies are also seen by Dr. Eric Miller (board certified Veterinary Ophthalmologists) from COVE in Delaware, Ohio for their eye exams before going to new homes.

 Do I get to pick my puppy or do you tell me which one I can have?